kaiinui/discovery/README.md

 Considered Features
 ---

+- Support for custom serializer such as msgpack, protobuf
 - Generate & modify a schema file with command line
 - Client-side validation
 - Java bean generation